-Commission on Collegiate Nursing Education Council for Accreditation of Counseling and Related Educational Programs, Community Counseling/Clinical Mental Health Counseling Council on Social Work Education Texas Board of Nursing The Texas Education Agency The UMHB Department of Music is accredited by the National Association of Schools of Music.
+Commission on Collegiate Nursing Education Council for Accreditation of Counseling and Related Educational Programs, Community Counseling/Clinical Mental Health Counseling Council on Social Work Education Texas Board of Nursing The Texas Education Agency The UMHB Art Department is accredited by the National Association of Schools of Art and Design.
+The UMHB Department of Music is accredited by the National Association of Schools of Music.